Gothic-Modding-Community/gmc/docs/zengin/scripts/externals/doc.md

     nDocID = Doc_Create();
     ```

-## Doc_CreateMap
+## `Doc_CreateMap`

+Creates a new instance of the document manager with the arrow showing players position on the map and returns its ID.
 ```dae
 func int Doc_CreateMap() {};
 ```
-Create a new instance of the document manager with the arrow showing players position on the map and returns its ID.

 **Return value**
 Returns the ID of the document manager instance.